-In my past life, I earned a PhD in Comparative Literature from the University of California at Berkeley with a dissertation titled “Letters from the Home Front: Epistolary Modes from Family Narratives from the Forties.”
+In my past life, I earned a PhD in Comparative Literature from the University of California at Berkeley with a dissertation titled “Letters from the Home Front: Epistolary Modes in Family Narratives from the Forties.”
 At Berkeley, I taught classes on film, Women’s Studies, American literature, and writing; I have also taught at Stanford University and the San Francisco Art Institute.

 I was born in Tokyo, grew up in New York, and now live in San Francisco with my husband and two sons, a life I write about on my blog.